AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-fields/set-a-hidden-form-field-value.md

 ## Use Default Value {#use-default-value}

-##### By selecting Use Default Value you can hard-code a specific value to always be used when this form is submitted.
-Enter the Default Value and click Save. {#by-selecting-use-default-value-you-can-hard-code-a-specific-value-to-always-be-used-when-this-form-is-submitted-enter-the-default-value-and-click-save}
+By selecting Use Default Value you can hard-code a specific value to always be used when this form is submitted.
+Enter the Default Value and click Save.

 ![](assets/image2014-9-15-13-3a5-3a27.png)